 Is it true Master Wang Zhia Chai and Yang Lu Chan also had this ability, so that was why they were undefeatable?

 I am not sure if Master Wang Zhia Chai and Master Yang Lu Chan had this ability.
 There is no doubt they were great masters and had tremendous internal force, but as far as I know there has been no records that any one of them knocked down opponents by using “empty force”.

 These two masters also did not train “empty force”, known in Chinese as “Pi Kong Zhang”, as a specialty.
 But I believe that if any one of them were to strike his palm across, say, ten feet at an ordinary person without any training in martial art, the latter would be injured.

 It was true both Master Wang Zhia Chai and Master Yang Lu Chan did not lose a single combat.
-They were undefeatable not because of “empty force” but because of their exceedingly high skills and tremendous Taiji internal force and Xingyi internal force.
+They were undefeatable not because of “empty force” but because of their exceedingly high skills and tremendous Xingyi internal force and Taiji internal force.

 Pi Kong Zhang is recorded in kungfu literature as one of the three ultimate martial arts, the other two being Yi Zhi Chan (One-Finger Zen) and Shao Lin Shen Quan (Shaolin Marvellous Fist).
 A master of any one of these ultimate arts could knock down an opponent from a distance.
 Unfortunately there are no records as who actually had demonstrated this ability.

 I enjoy a lot the poetic and pleasant sounding four characters names of the gungfu techniques.